-- 3 Connect the power cable and set the Power switch to On.
+3 Connect the power cable and set the Power switch to On.
 The Eleven Rack logo will appear.
-As Eleven Rack warms up, check your guitar to make sure that its volume is turned up. - 4 When the name of the first Rig is displayed, try playing your guitar.
+As Eleven Rack warms up, check your guitar to make sure that its volume is turned up.

+A Before you power on Eleven Rack, make sure any connected amplifiers or powered monitors are turned off or muted.

+4 When the name of the first Rig is displayed, try playing your guitar.
 How's it sound?
 You may want to adjust the output volume of Eleven Rack by turning the Volume knob on the front panel.